-On CRTC 1, the R5 update on C0==R0 with a value greater than 0 when it was 0 triggers a bug described in chapter 11.6.
+On CRTC 1, the R5 update on C0=R0 triggers a bug, described in the next chapter.

 The R5>0 update after position C0>2 on the last line of the frame is not considered because its evaluation is completed.
 See Chapter 13.2.